MarkoSokser/Inform7-Jigsaw-game/story.md

 His skull splits open.

 Marcus's body goes limp.";
-		play the sound of BodyFall;
+		play the sound of JawBreaker;
 		now Marcus-jaw-playing is false;
 		now Marcus-death-sequence is true;
 		now Marcus-death-turn is 0;